Thresh514/DS-X-bluebikes-demand-forecast/README.md

 ---

-# Project Description
-This project predicts hourly station-level bike demand (inflow and outflow) using historical Bluebikes trip data.
-We developed a comprehensive data processing pipeline and advanced statistical modeling framework to address the unique challenges of bike-share demand forecasting.

----

-## Why It Matters
-- **Riders:** Can avoid empty or full stations before they arrive.
-- **Planners:** Can identify problem stations and times and act earlier.

 ### Initial Challenge

 Early exploration revealed that many stations exhibit extremely low variance in hourly counts, with characteristics including:
 - Zero inflow/outflow during most hours